implse/Data_Structure_Python/README.md

 #### Separate Chaining

-Seperate Chaining is one of the most commonly used collision resolution technique.
+Separate Chaining is one of the most commonly used collision resolution technique.
 It is usually implemented using linked list.

 A hash map that uses separate chaining with linked lists but experiences frequent collisions loses one of its most essential features.

 With a good hash function chaining still averages out to have a search time of O(1), or constant lookup time.

-#### Linear Probing (Open Adressing)
+#### Linear Probing (Open Addressing)

 In open addressing we stick to the array as our underlying data structure, but we continue looking for a new index to save our data if the first result of our hash function has a different key’s data.